Mary Adams, Instructor

 Thesis sentence due (hand in on Blackboard by end of day).
 We will revise these in class.

-Choose and read one external source that helps you understand the significance of your image pattern during Shakespeare’s time (note: I will suggest sources for you during your PowerPoint presentation.
+Choose and read two external source that helps you understand the significance of your image pattern during Shakespeare’s time (note: I will suggest sources for you during your PowerPoint presentation.
 You should use the source(s) I suggest or consult with me before selecting another).
-I may email the source to you, or I may attach it to your graded assignment on Blackboard.
+I may email the source to you, or I may attach it to your graded PowerPoint on Blackboard.

-Hand in your notes on the sources I suggested you use (check your grade for your presentation).
+Bring me notes from the source I suggested you use.
 The notes should deepen your insights into the subject of your paper, and they make cause you to revise your thesis.
 (You can hand in on Blackboard any time before this date)

 See Grading and Quality Point System